 But wait, it gets better- these little guys are freezer friendly.
 You can freeze them already baked or you can freeze the batter itself.
 To do that, just line a muffin tin with paper cups, pour in the batter and pop the whole thing into the freezer.
 When they’re frozen you can store them in zip loc bags.
-To bake, place the muffin cups back in a tin and bake straight from frozen (rock star, isn’t it?)
+To bake, place the muffin cups back in a tin and bake straight from frozen (cool, isn’t it?)
 I’ve done this several times and it works like a charm.

 - 1 c. all purpose flour